yonasBSD/nerdlog/README.md

   Every line shows the timestamp and the message, and it can also be scrolled to the right to show the context tags parsed from a log line.

 - Status line.
 On the left side, there are a few computer icons with numbers:
-  - Green: number of hosts which we're fully connected to and which are idle
+  - Green: number of lstreams which we're fully connected to and which are idle
-  - Orange: number of hosts which we're fully connected to and which are executing a query
+  - Orange: number of lstreams which we're fully connected to and which are executing a query
-  - Red: number of hosts which we're trying to connect to
+  - Red: number of lstreams which we're trying to connect to
-  - Gray: number of hosts found in the config but filtered out by the current hosts filter
+  - Gray: number of lstreams found in the config but filtered out by the current logstreams filter

   And on the right side, there are 3 numbers like `1201 / 1455 / 2948122`.
 The rightmost number (2948122) is the total number of log messages that matched the query and the timerange (and included in the timeline histogram above).
 The next number (1455) is the number of actual log lines currently loaded in the nerdlog app, and the leftmost (1201) is just the cursor within those available logs.